European Languages are pretty interesting

 What would you think if you were told that people can have a conversation by whistling?
 In fact, a whistling language exists: Silbo Gomero is “spoken” by inhabitants of the Canary Island La Gomera.

-When you know this fact you will fall in love with the real love language (Ciao, italiano).
+Of all the European language facts, this one will make you will fall in love with the real love language (arrivederci, italiano).
 Slovene is one of the few languages that uses a grammatical dual form, when referring specifically to two objects or subjects.
 Can you imagine how intimate and romantic this can be when talking about your loved one?

 Can you speak one of these languages?
 They can help you find your next job, visit Europe Language Jobs and discover all our multilingual opportunities!